oci-labs/DeepGauge-ML-Demo/README.md

 2- go to the repository folder in the terminal

+3- run 'cd CustomEstimator'

-3- run 'jupyter notebook'
+4- run 'jupyter notebook'

-4- click on gaugeReader.ipynb to open the notebook
+5- click on gaugeReader.ipynb to open the notebook